Your new website is done. It’s ready for visitors to come pouring in. Google knows about your website, it has started indexing some pages, now what?

 The reality is that even if Google knows about your website and starts indexing pages, they’re not likely to rank high at first.
-Even the most well-built website won’t rank for some time even for your business name and location.
-Facebook, Yelp, and other profile pages are more likely to rank first for some time.
+Even the most well-built website won’t rank for some time, even for your business name and location.
+Facebook, Yelp, and other profile pages will likely rank first for some time.

-You can share your website on social media, but that’s only going to get you so far.
-Of course, a website will always lend your business more credibility if it is professionally built, and you put it on your business cards, ads, and other marketing material.
+You can share your website on social media, but that will only get you so far.
+Of course, a website will always lend your business more credibility if it’s professionally built and you put it on your business cards, ads, and other marketing material.

 Your website needs to rank in searches for customers to find it.
 Your content is great, it’s optimized for local searches, but there’s one more key thing your website needs to start ranking higher in searches.